 Climate change is affecting all aspects of agriculture globally.
 Plantation crops are particularly vulnerable to rising temperatures, increased CO₂ levels, shifting rainfall patterns, heightened pest and disease pressures, and the depletion of organic carbon pools.
 Modern inputs like fertilizers, which work best with adequate water, are heavily influenced by rainfall variability—especially in regions lacking reliable irrigation.
 In such areas, output fluctuations tend to increase with growth: in years of good rainfall, improved soil moisture and groundwater levels encourage greater fertilizer use, leading to a significant rise in crop yields.
 But, in a year of deficient rainfall, crop yields go down steeply because of a significant reduction in the use of inputs, thereby widening the year to year fluctuations in yields resulted to a rise in the sensitivity or elasticity of output with respect to variations in rainfall ( Rao et al., 1988).

 Plantation crops, particularly tea play a significant role in India's agricultural economy and rural livelihoods.
-Indian tea is renowned globally for its exceptional quality, driven by strong geographical indications, significant investments in processing facilities, on-going innovation, a diversified product range, and strategic market expansion The study found that North India produces about 80 per cent of tea in India, about 56 per cent of North Indian tea is exported to other countries and fetches a very high price when compared to South Indian tea (Economic Review, 2021).
+Indian tea is renowned globally for its exceptional quality, driven by strong geographical indications, significant investments in processing facilities, on-going innovation, a diversified product range, and strategic market expansion.
+The study found that North India produces about 80 per cent of tea in India, about 56 per cent of North Indian tea is exported to other countries and fetches a very high price when compared to South Indian tea (Economic Review, 2021).
 This crop is highly sensitive to climatic conditions, making them vulnerable to the on-going and intensifying impacts of climate change.
 Climate change is expected to decrease not only the quality of tea, but also the quantity of tea production; as a consequence of increased soil erosion, pests, and diseases that are becoming more resistant and the success of tea farming is closely tied to climatic variables (Jayasinghe et.al., 2020).
 Sudden shifts in climate have emerged as a major environmental concern for tea-growing regions, as tea plants, with their long lifespan, are particularly vulnerable to the long-term effects of climate change across the globe (Ochieng et.al., 2016).
-Changes in weather patterns along with the increased frequency of drought, storms, flood, etc. are likely to affect the tea industry adversely as tea production is reliant on the climate of the tea-growing region (Mallik and ghosh, 2022).
-An excessive and sporadic rainfall and a combination of hotter and wetter weather condition during monsoon months had a detrimental effect on tea yield (Mallik and ghosh, 2022).
+Changes in weather patterns along with the increased frequency of drought, storms, flood, etc. are likely to affect the tea industry adversely as tea production is reliant on the climate of the tea-growing region (Mallik and Ghosh, 2022).
+An excessive and sporadic rainfall and a combination of hotter and wetter weather condition during monsoon months had a detrimental effect on tea yield (Mallik and Ghosh, 2022).

 There is growing evidence that climate change will significantly impact tea cultivation, posing a major challenge for tea plantations in Assam, India.
 Tea yield is negatively influenced by temperature anomalies, indicating that rising temperatures are unfavourable for tea cultivation, while rainfall anomalies have a positive but comparatively weaker impact, suggesting that variations in rainfall cannot fully mitigate the adverse effects of warming, thereby underscoring the sensitivity of tea production to climate change ( Baruah & Handique, 2021).